 Professionally, he played for three-and-a-half years on assorted tours, but had most of his success primarily on the Adams Tour, where he won five times.

 He was born March 17, 1986 in Westminster, Colo.
-His grandfather on his mother’s side played football at the University of Denver and was drafted by the Pittsburgh Steelers, but had to forego the NFL when he was drafted into the army.
+His grandfather on his mother’s side played football at the University of Denver.
 A second cousin, Kevin McDougal, played football at Colorado State and for three years with the Indianapolis Colts.
 He joined his older brother Jim in Boulder, and at the time, became the fifth set of brothers on the golf team simultaneously.
 He is married to the former Jessica Borth of San Antonio, TX.